microsoft/aitour-interact-with-llms/lab/Skillable Workshop Instructions/04_Multimodal_Interfaces.md

 > [!TIP]
 > **GPT-4o mini** is a multimodal model that incorporates both natural language processing and visual understanding.
 It is able to process as input a combination of text and images, and generate an output which is relevant to both modalities.

-**GPT-4o audio** supports low-latency, "speech-in, speech-out" conversational interactions.
+**GPT-4o realtime** supports low-latency, "speech-in, speech-out" conversational interactions.
 It is a great fit for use cases involving live interactions between a user and a model, such as customer support agents, voice assistants, and real-time translators.

 ## Best Practices